 Alternative 6 utilizes the existing polders of the old Mitchell Lake waste water treatment facility.

-Currently, these polders are maintained as open water habitats for birds.
-The Audubon
+Currently, these polders are maintained as open water habitats to prevent the polder sediments from drying out and becoming airborne.

-Society lets SAWS know when they need more water.
 Implementation of the proposed action would manipulate the water levels in the polders to create mudflats for migratory shorebird foraging habitat.
 The polder cells incorporated in Alternative 6 would be cycled to prevent the complete drying of the sediments and ensuring there is a water supply to inundate the drained polders.

 The wetlands found within Coves 1, 2, and 3 of Mitchell lake are limited in habitat quality and heavily degraded due to the poor water quality of the lake.
 The implementation of the Proposed Action would involve invasive species management/removal and the planting of native emergent, submergent, and riparian species within these coves.
 Alternative 7G would incorporate the following measures for Coves 1, 2, and 3: